6 Ways to Boost Industrial Automation with a Machine Vision Solution

 1. Process multiple types of data at once

-The pairing of modern camera technology and machine vision removes this limitation, enabling supply chain organisations to collect multiple pieces of data at speed.
-Machine vision can be programmed to scan multiple barcode types at various angles, identify the number of items in a box and even flag items that are defective or damaged.
+The pairing of modern camera technology and machine vision removes this limitation.
+Thus, enabling supply chain organisations to collect multiple pieces of data at speed.
+As it can be programmed to scan multiple barcode types at various angles, identify the number of items in a box and even flag items that are defective or damaged.

 2. Identify and prepare for upcoming demand